-Most of today's major religious communities provide social assistance and access to support networks, and historically religious communities have often been the only source of support beyond the family (Bremner, 1994; Parker, 1998; Pullan, 1998, 2005; Cnaan et al., 2002; Harris and Bridgen, 2007; Gruber and Hungerman, 2007; Belcher and Tice, 2011).
-The social support provided by religious communities appears to be a type of informal mutual insurance especially valuable in historical agricultural societies exposed to much economic risk and without formal insurance mechanisms (McCleary and Barro, 2006a).
+Cnaan et al. 2002; Gruber and Hungerman 2007; Harris and Bridgen 2007; Belcher and Tice 2011).
+The social support provided by religious communities appears to be a type of informal mutual insurance especially valuable in historical agricultural societies exposed to much economic risk and without formal insurance mechanisms (McCleary and Barro 2006a).
 Economic risk could therefore have contributed to the spread of today's major religious communities and beliefs in the spiritual rewards of mutual aid and charity, but empirical evidence is lacking.

 Historical census data for the United States provide a rare opportunity to examine the link between economic risk and the spread of religious communities in a society with little formal insurance.
 In 1890, the US Census collected data on church members and seating capacity in around 2700 counties.
 Data on the seating capacity of churches are also available for 1870, 1860, and 1850.
-Agriculture was the dominant sector in more than four of five counties until 1890 (Haines, 2010).
-As almost all of agriculture was rainfed, output was subject to rainfall risk (USDA, 1923, 1925).
-The rainfall data needed to obtain proxies for rainfall risk at the county level are available starting in 1895 (PRISM, 2011).
-Hence, we can investigate whether a greater part of the population organized into religious communities when they faced greater economic risk by examining whether in the nineteenth-century United States churches in counties with higher rainfall risk had more total members or a greater combined seating capacity relative to population.1
+Agriculture was the dominant sector in more than four of five counties until 1890 (Haines 2010).
+As almost all of agriculture was rainfed, output was subject to rainfall risk (USDA 1923, 1925).
+The rainfall data needed to obtain proxies for rainfall risk at the county level are available starting in 1895 (PRISM 2011).
+Hence, we can investigate whether a greater part of the population organized into religious communities when they faced greater economic risk by examining whether in the 19th-century United States churches in counties with higher rainfall risk had more total members or a greater total seating capacity relative to population.
+1

-Our theoretical analysis of the link between economic risk and the spread of religious communities builds on two preexisting ideas: Religious communities can sustain mutual insurance against at least some risks, and religious membership is a social activity that reduces time for other activities (Berman, 2000; McCleary and Barro, 2006a,b; Dehejia, DeLeire, and Luttmer, 2007; Glaeser and Sacerdote, 2008; Chen, 2010).
+Our theoretical analysis of the link between economic risk and the spread of religious communities builds on two preexisting ideas: Religious communities can sustain mutual insurance against at least some risks, and religious membership is a social activity that reduces time for other activities (Berman 2000; McCleary and Barro 2006a,b; Dehejia, DeLeire, and Luttmer 2007; Glaeser and Sacerdote 2008; Chen 2010).
 These ideas are integrated into a model where the agricultural output of farmers in an area (a county) is subject to idiosyncratic risk and to common (county-level) rainfall risk.
-Idiosyncratic risk is partially insurable within a county's religious communities, while common rainfall risk is not.
-We then show that when relative risk aversion is in the empirically relevant range, the value of mutual insurance against idiosyncratic risk within a county's religious communities increases with common rainfall risk.2 Intuitively, this is because for risk aversion in the empirically relevant range, idiosyncratic risk and common rainfall risk aggravate each other in the sense that a bad realization of one risk reduces consumption utility more, the worse the realization of the other risk.
-(For risk aversion outside of the empirically relevant range, idiosyncratic risk and rainfall risk can actually ameliorate each other.)
-As a result, individuals have more to gain from mutual insurance against idiosyncratic risk when greater common risk makes the worst case scenario of bad realizations of both idiosyncratic and common risks more probable.
-Individuals facing greater common risk are therefore more likely to opt into the mutual insurance sustained within religious communities rather than spending time on alternative social activities.
-Hence, a larger part of the population will be members of a religious community in counties with greater rainfall risk (holding expected agricultural productivity constant).
+Idiosyncratic risk is partially insurable within a county's religious communities, whereas common agricultural risk due to common rainfall risk is not.
+We then show that when relative risk aversion is in the empirically relevant range, the value of mutual insurance against idiosyncratic risk through membership in religious communities increases with common agricultural risk.2 Intuitively, this is because for risk aversion in the empirically relevant range, the effects of idiosyncratic risk and common rainfall risk aggravate each other in the sense that a bad realization of one risk reduces consumption utility more, the worse the realization of the other risk.
+As a

-1As we can only measure rainfall risk since 1895, our empirical analysis presumes that nineteenth-century differences in rainfall risk across counties persisted into the twentieth century.
-Our rainfall data for 1895-2000 indicate that county-level rainfall risk is very persistent over time.
+^{1.} As we can only measure rainfall risk since 1895, our empirical analysis presumes that 19th-century differences in rainfall risk across counties persisted into the 20th century.
+Our rainfall data for 1895-2000 indicate that cross-county differences in rainfall risk are very persistent over time.